madeleineforbes/gwenbell.com/presence.md

 When you buy Presence, you'll also get Terminal.

 Terminal is dead people on tech.
-I have conversations with

-+ Steve Jobs
-+ Alan Watts
-+ Biggie Smalls
-+ Audrey Hepburn
-+ Cameo from Marilyn Monroe
-+ Nina Simone
-+ Jean Dominique-Bauby
-+ My mom
-+ You
+I have conversations with Steve Jobs, Alan Watts, Biggie Smalls, Audrey Hepburn, a cameo from Marilyn Monroe, Rilke, Nina Simone, Jean Dominique-Bauby, my mom, faeries and you freshly dead.

 They showed up in the bath tub one day and I wrote down what they said.

-It's in Presence because it rounds out Presence.
+I added it to _Presence_ because it rounds it out.
 It's the final nail in the coffin.

 **Technical Skill Level: Intermediate | HTML | Buy with Presence <del>$125</del> $97* **